flowable/flowable-engine/docs/docusaurus/docs/bpmn/ch04-API.md

       }
     }

-    With JUnit 5 you can also inject the id of the deployment (with +org.flowable.engine.test.DeploymentId+_) into your test and lifecycle methods.
+    With JUnit Jupiter you can also inject the id of the deployment (with +org.flowable.engine.test.DeploymentId+_) into your test and lifecycle methods.

-**JUnit 5 test with a custom resource file.**
+**JUnit Jupiter test with a custom resource file.**

     @FlowableTest
     @ConfigurationResource("flowable.custom.cfg.xml")